tedyoung/awesome-java8/README.md

 ## Testing

 * [AssertJ](http://joel-costigliola.github.io/assertj/index.html) - Fluent assertions for Java unit testing, with the 3.0 release requiring Java 8. :8ball:
+* [Lambda Behave](http://richardwarburton.github.io/lambda-behave/) - BDD-oriented framework that leverages lambdas to make tests more "behavioral".
+If you've seen Jasmine or Spock, this will be familiar. :8ball:
 * [Mockito](https://github.com/szpak/mockito-java8) - The Java 8-specific version of the wonderful mocking library, Mockito.
 Works great with *AssertJ*. :8ball:

 ## Web App/API frameworks